Mole Crickets | Identification, Habitat, and Control

 V-shaped dactyl spacing

-Of these four species, short-winged mole crickets, southern mole crickets, and tawny mole crickets are considered pests.
+Of these four species, short-winged mole crickets, southern mole crickets, and tawny mole crickets are pests.
 Northern mole crickets are not considered pests since their population is controlled by their natural enemies.

 How Big Is a Mole Cricket?